Build A Website

 FAQs

-What is the most popular cookie consent tool?
+What's the most popular cookie consent tool?

 Osano took first place in our ranking of the Top 5 most popular cookie consent tools.
-We were able to identify Osano on around one-third of all pages from our sample (the 5 million most visited websites).
+We were able to identify Osano on around one-third of all pages from our sample (the world's 5 million most visited websites).

 Which cookie consent tool is right for me?